-And when they do so, they find evidence consistent with their model and strongly reject Farber's analysis.
+They find evidence consistent with their econometric approach (which builds on the work of Kőzegi-Rabin model) and strongly reject Farber's analysis.

 Moreover, they show that targets in hours loom larger than targets in wages, which is consistent with the theory.